The Scottish Fire and Rescue Service’s new ‘Winter & Festive Safety’ leaflet offers lots of valuable information. Here are some top winter safety tips

 - Check your smoke and heat alarms are working.
 Replace batteries if necessary.

 We want to make sure your home is as safe from fire as it can be.
-During a Home Fire Safety Visit we’ll help you spot possible fire hazards.
-Firefighters will even install smoke alarms, free, if you need them.
-The process only takes about 20 minutes, and their advice and help could save your life.
+During a Home Fire Safety Visit we’ll help you spot possible fire hazards, sort out a fire escape plan and provide information about smoke, heat and carbon monoxide alarms.
+The process only takes about 20 minutes, and their advice and help could save your life